 If your administrator chooses to enable this policy, you may be required to trust the account.
 Trusting the account:

 - 1. Unlock your device and click Settings in the IronKey Control Panel. - 2.
 Click ZoneBuilder on the left sidebar. - 3.
-Click Trust This Account.
+Click Trust This Account. - 4.
+Enter the password for the device and click OK.
 Your account will now show up in the Trusted Accounts box.